Njoki254/News-Portal/README.md

 different departments, different users, and news and particularly department news.
 It is exploring the usage of APIs and postman for front ends.

+## App Capabilities
+- Add a new department
+- Add general news
+- Add news Specific to a Department
+- Add Users for various departments

 ## To use the app:
 - One needs to first clone the repository onto the machine using this url "http://github.com/njoki254/News_Portal.git"